Domain, domain, domain.

 1. Begin by Brainstorming

-If you are ready to set up shop online, you know that you have to start by choosing a domain name.
+If you are ready to create an online store, you know that you have to start by choosing a domain name.
 And, if you think about it, what domain names do you remember without even thinking?

 Certainly, you remember Google, Amazon, and eBay, because they are major players.
 But what about the other businesses whose names you remember?
 Chances are they have some common features – short, snappy, etc.